-Typically, tomato plants required more nitrogen than phosphorus and potassium at the beginning stage of tomato plant growth.
+Typically, tomato plants require more nitrogen than phosphorus and potassium at the beginning stage of tomato plant growth.

 Besides, add some other compost and fertilizer to your tomatoes which contain more phosphorus and potassium.

-Never use fresh manure to your tomatoes.
+Never use fresh manure in your tomatoes.
 This may burn or even kill your plants.

 3. Alfalfa Meal Organic Fertilizer for Tomatoes

 Alfalfa meal is a great organic source of nutrients for tomatoes and other garden plants.
 Its NPK ratio is 3-0.5-3.
 Besides, it also contains other essential minerals such as calcium, magnesium, sulfur, boron, iron, and zinc.
 This helps to produce more tomato flowers and fruits.

 How It Works

 Alfalfa meal works faster because it decomposes very quickly.
 You can also add this to your compost pile to boost up the decomposing process.
 Besides, it develops the compost quality and adds more nutrients.